Flying High English Hub

 If your school meets the eligibility criteria and you are interested in receiving support and funding from the English Hub, get started by completing this Self referral form.

-Upon receipt, a literacy specialist will be in touch to discuss your situation further with you.
+Upon receipt, a literacy specialist will be in touch to arrange your audit visit.

-Alternatively, if you would prefer a discussion first, you can email us on englishhub@flyinghightrust.co.uk.
+Alternatively, if you would prefer a discussion first, please email us on englishhub@flyinghightrust.co.uk.

 Complete a self referral form here